justjonwright/Just-Education/README.md

 ## Hypotheses & Validation

--This platform can complement with any schooling (public K12, private college, adult self-learning) -This platform can get access to important student data (GPA, classes, etc.)
+*This platform can complement with any schooling (public K12, private college, adult self-learning) *This platform can get access to important student data (GPA, classes, etc.)
--Students are motivated but directionless
+*Students are motivated but directionless
--AI/ML recommendations can help with building student pathways -No new educational content will need to be made, just direction -There will be access to tutors who can help build pathways and guide students
+*AI/ML recommendations can help with building student pathways *No new educational content will need to be made, just direction *There will be access to tutors who can help build pathways and guide students

 ## Current progress